 Press-Barnathan, Galia.
 2006.
 “Managing The Hegemon: Nato Under Unipolarity”.
 Security Studies 15 (2): 273.

 Guzansky, Yoel.
 2015.
-“Strategic Hedging By Non-Great Powers In The Persian Gulf”.
+“Strategic Hedging By Non-Great Powers In The Arabian Gulf”.
 In Great Powers And Geopolitics: International Affairs In A Rebalancing World, 1st ed.
 (Springer International Publishing Switzerland), 234.

 Schweller, Randall L. 1994.
 “Bandwagoning For Profit: Bringing The Revisionist State Back In”.
 International Security 19 (1): 80.